 This article will tell you everything I can possibly say about my home town.
-It also includes links to a trusted friend’s apartment rentals, the city’s best shops, where to eat, what to see and so much more.
+It also includes links, the city’s best shops, where to eat, what to see and so much more.
 Enjoy and please leave a comment.
 Thanks!

 New York City may perhaps be the only city in the world where most tourists will be treated like a native New Yorker, if you manage to blend in.
 This means, no Bermuda shorts, no giant cameras and no gaping up at the stratosphere to see where the buildings literally scrape the sky.

 It is a city whose residents hail from every crevice of the globe and English is not always on the tip of everyone’s tongue.
 For these reasons, it is easy to blend in, but if you are spending a day queuing for the Empire State Building or sailing around the Statue of Liberty, then the tourist label is unnecessary, for it will truly be obvious.

 Before you arrive…

 Get to know the city by studying the subway map, take a look at the Google Map street view of the area where you plan to stay and look up areas of interest on CitySearch.com.
 Remember, the subway runs 24 hours and during the day it may be the fastest way to get around.

 Before landing, study everything you can on NYC by reading articles on Time Out New York, Zagat.com, Tripadvisor and watching all the NY episodes that Anthony Bourdain or Andrew Zimern have made.
 Upon arrival in the NYC airport, go to the newsstand and buy Time Out New York Magazine.
 This contains museum hours and the days when they are free of charge.
 It tells you of any art gallery openings for the week.
 It contains restaurant reviews and is chock full of useful information.

 If you are visiting NYC between late June and late August, you will have the added benefit of numerous free events, concerts and activities.

 How to visit the tourist sites without looking like a tourist?